Junior Achievement of Greater St. Louis LEADERSHIP

 Gary Kryvko – Director of IT/Business Processes

 After graduating from Lane Technical High School in Chicago, Gary rose through the ranks to become an Assistant Vice President at a community bank in Chicago.
 Looking for a change, Gary went back to school and received a history degree with a teaching certificate.
 He joined Junior Achievement in 2007 managing the JA Finance Park program where he worked with students, teachers, and volunteers.
 He later transitioned to running the JA Bowl-A-Thon.
 In 2013, Gary was tapped to head-up IT efforts at JA.
 He lives in St. Charles with his wife.
-He has two daughters, two sons-in-law, and three granddaughters.
+He has two daughters, two sons-in-law, three granddaughters, and a grandson.

-Rawn Ford – Director of Advancement
+Rawn Ford – Director of Development

 Rawn Ford's first encounter with Junior Achievement was as a JA Company Program member.
 He served as JA Company President each of his 3 years and earned a JA Scholarship.
 Rawn began his career with JA in August of 1991 as a JA Company Program Manager.
 During his career with JA, he has held the positions of JA Company Program Director and JA Director of Middle School/Job Shadow.
 He started in fundraising as Development Manager in charge of private foundations while he continued as JA Company Program Director.
-Rawn became Director of Advancement in 2011 and is responsible for most of the fundraising campaigns, galas, and golf tournaments.
+Rawn became Director of Development in 2011 and is responsible for most of the fundraising campaigns, galas, and golf tournaments.

 "Junior Achievement has given me a sense of what adults go through with budget issues."

 "Junior Achievement reinforced concepts for me to remember later in life."